ArthurSpirling/UTokyo-TextAsData/README.md

 These materials are for the University of Tokyo 'Text as Data' course, taught June 3--4, 2017.
 You will need the statistical environment R to follow along with the exercises.
 Please ensure you have an (up to date) copy of R prior to the course starting.

+In terms of an overview, on the first day we will cover the process of making text into data, along with some descriptive inference.
+On the second day, we will cover some popular [supervised](https://en.wikipedia.org/wiki/Supervised_learning) and [unsupervised](https://en.wikipedia.org/wiki/Unsupervised_learning) methods.
+Given the time constraints, we will take broad but inevitably shallow pass over these areas.

 ## Before We Begin: R Packages

 Hopefully, everyone will have wireless access on the day, enabling packages to be installed 'on the fly'.
 It may be helpful, however, to have some packages installed in advance.
 In particular, inputting the following code into your R console prior to the course should save time.